-The DSL and Head teacher (if not one and the same) will provide an annual report to the Governing Body detailing safeguarding training undertaken by all staff and will maintain up to date registers of who has been trained and to what level.
+The DSL will provide an annual report to the Senior Leadership Team detailing safeguarding training undertaken by all staff and will maintain up to date registers of who has been trained and to what level.
 This, along with Induction Training and other safeguarding training including health and safety related training will be included in the school staff Training Plan.